The best hotels in Munich

 Hotel Mandlstrasse earns its 'Romantic Stay' badge for a reason.
 Book a room on the upper floors, walk to dinner in Schwabing, and spend the next morning in the English Garden.
 That's 3 days done right.
 A couples dinner at a good Schwabing restaurant runs €60-90 for two without trying hard.

-Munich's best neighborhoods
+Munich's best hotel regions

 Altstadt gets all the attention, but it's not always the smartest base.
 For most travelers, Ludwigsvorstadt and Maxvorstadt put you closer to real Munich without the tourist markup.